iancicarelli/UX-PanicAttackApp/README.md

 In this update, several key changes were implemented to improve the user experience (UX) of the application.
 These modifications were informed by usability principles and collaborators feedback, aiming to improve the intuitiveness, accessibility, and overall functionality of the app.
 Below is a detailed summary of the changes:

 1.-Guided Breathing Instructions
-+ Added the text "inspire" and "expire" in the breathing section to guide users more effectively during breathing exercises.
++ Added the text "inspirar" and "expirar" in the breathing section to provide users with clearer instructions on what to do, in collaboration with Billy.

 2.-Login Section Improvements
 + Updated the label "Cuenta" to "Iniciar sesión" for clarity and consistency